 We left Areopoli and carried on travelling south.
 The road hugged the coastline on our right.
 I looked down along the sea edge of Mani at cape after cape after cape.
-On our left, grey steely mountains.
-A path that rose up the mountain slope, fell back down again, only to rise up the hard slope once more.
+On our left, grey mountains: a path that rose up the mountain slope, fell back down again, only to rise up the hard slope once more.
 A futile route.
 Over a devastatingly empty scene.

 We were definitely now in the inner Mani.

 Vathia emerged in the distance, standing on its hill.
 The Manhattan Island of the stone flat-top towers.
-Spike after spike of tower reached up from the dusty village, stretching into the Mani sky.
+Spike after spike of tower reached up from the village, stretching into the Mani sky.
 The place was crowded with these broken-down skyscrapers.
-We walked around, the village seemed completely deserted.
+We walked around, the place seemed completely deserted.
 I climbed into a crumbling tower, up the ladders, the decayed wooden floors creaking below my feet.
-I looked out of the slit windows.
-Across the Mani coast.
+I looked out of the slit windows, across the Mani coast.
 I would have had a great shot at anyone down into the street below.

 “Everyone has gone,” she told us.
 “They all left for Athens.
 They all live in Piraeus.
 Oh you’ll see one or two people come back for the summer, but I’m about the only one who stays here all year… And in the winter, when the wind howls through these mountains, when the cold bites, I’m doubly cursed.
 The wind is worse than the heat.
 Xyrizi…”

-Despite being surrounded, at times lashed, by the sea – the Maniots were feared pirates of course – there was a severe lack of water in the Mani.
+Despite being surrounded by the sea – the Maniots were feared pirates of course – there was a severe lack of water inside the Mani.
 It used to have to be brought in tankers here.
 People talk endlessly about water.
 Think about it.
 Dream on it.
-One of the old tavern men told me that when he wanted to marry his wife, his wife’s family’s only question was did he drink a lot of water?
+One of the old tavern men told me that when he wanted to marry his wife, his wife’s family’s only had one question; did he drink a lot of water?
 If he was going to move in to the family home and he was one of those people who liked to drink lots of water, that was it – the marriage was off.